grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profile-backend-plugin.md

   - back-end
 ---

-You can configure a backend plugin to enable certain diagnostics when it starts, generating _profiling data_.
+This guide provides instructions for configuring a backend plugin to enable certain diagnostics when it starts, generating _profiling data_.
 Profiling data provides potentially useful information for investigating certain performance problems, such as high CPU or memory usage, or when you want to use [continuous profiling](https://grafana.com/oss/pyroscope/).

 ## Configure profiling data

 The [Grafana configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) allows you to configure profiling under the `[plugin.<plugin ID>]`.

-1. In this section of the file, specify the `<plugin ID>`, a unique identifier, for your backend plugin you want to profile, e.g., [grafana-github-datasource](https://grafana.com/grafana/plugins/grafana-github-datasource/).
-For example:
+1. In this section of the file, specify the `<plugin ID>`, a unique identifier, for the backend plugin you want to profile, for example, [grafana-github-datasource](https://grafana.com/grafana/plugins/grafana-github-datasource/):

   ```ini title="custom.ini"
   [plugin.<plugin ID>]